 Log Config – Add requesting/source IP to NXDOMAIN response

-Because of how Quad9 responds for malicious domain queries, you can see first-hand if any devices on your network are trying to contact known bad guys on the internet.
-By default though, the originating/source IP address is not recorded with the DNS NXDOMAIN response.
-To correct this, add “log-replies: yes” to the “Custom options” section of the general settings page of your DNS Resolver configuration (Services -> DNS Resolver) as shown in the highlighted section below.
-If you have other custom options there (such as one added by pfBlockerNG), simply add the log-replies option on a new line.
+Because of how Quad9 responds to malicious domain queries, you can see first-hand if any devices on your network are trying to contact known bad guys on the internet.
+By default though, the originating/source IP address is not recorded with the DNS NXDOMAIN response which would make tracking down the offending client/IP a little difficult.
+To correct this, add “server:” and “log-replies: yes” to the “Custom options” section of the general settings page of your DNS Resolver configuration (Services -> DNS Resolver) as shown in the first image below (highlighted).
+You can also copy/paste the code section in the gray box.
+Note: If you have other custom options there (such as the one added by pfBlockerNG), then add the log-replies option on a new line below it as shown in the second image (highlighted).
+The “server:” directive only needs to be specified once.
+Thus, if “server:” is specified on a line with pfBlockerNG already, you don’t need to add it before the “log-replies” line.
 Don’t forget to hit Save then Apply after you’ve finished adding it.
-It’s also worth mentioning the unbound documentation warns when using either the “log-queries” or “log-replies” options.
-From the unbound documentation, “Note that it takes time to print these lines which makes the server (significantly) slower.”
-I enabled “log-replies” and I didn’t see a discernible increase in disk I/O, CPU, memory, etc. but your mileage may vary.
+It’s also worth mentioning in unbound documentation, it states “Note that it takes time to print these lines which makes the server (significantly) slower.”
+I have enabled “log-replies” multiple times on various shapes and sizes of pfSense boxes and I’ve never seen a discernible increase in disk I/O, CPU, memory, etc. but your mileage may vary.

 Here are what the logs (Status -> System Logs -> System -> DNS Resolver) look like when querying a random hostname.
 These are the same logs in your SIEM if you forward your pfSense logs as well.